Santihago/web/content/publication/2019-tics/index.md

 abstract: Consciousness remains a formidable challenge.

 # Summary.
 An optional shortened abstract.
-summary: We introduce a novel framework: the self-organizing metarerpresentational account (SOMA), in which consciousness is viewed as something that the brain learns to do.
+summary: We introduce a novel framework.

 tags:
 - PhD